Almost every patient gains weight after having a thyroidectomy.

-Some of these tips you will be able to do on your own, but some may require a visit to the Doctor office.
+Some of these tips you will be able to do on your own, but some may require a visit to the doctor’s office.

-So it's in your best interest if you can find a Doctor that is willing to work with you and your condition to get you the best possible results.
+So it’s in your best interest if you can find a doctor who is willing to work with you and your condition to get you the best possible results.

-I typically recommend Doctors with training in Functional Medicine and preferably MD's or DO's that can prescribe thyroid medications.
+I typically recommend doctors with training in functional medicine and preferably MDs or DOs who can prescribe thyroid medications.

 As I’ve mentioned before your thyroid controls the metabolism of your body.

-To understand why this is you need some basic understanding of thyroid phsiology:
+To understand why this is you need some basic understanding of thyroid physiology: